nherbaut/t-nova_deliverables/README.md

 This repository contains the deliverables for the t-NOVA project, to be stored for future reference, and especially for my PhD bibliography.

+These documents are also available through the [EU cordis portal](http://cordis.europa.eu/project/rcn/189104_en.html), but the file browser is messy.

 Nicolas HERBAUT

 ## WP1 ##